-Identify existing district or school plans and tools that can be utilized when centering equity in prevention, response, and recovery from incidents of outbreaks (e.g., district or school equity plans/stances/lenses/decision tools, Equity Committee or Team protocols, district or school systems for including student voice, existing agreements or community engagement or consultation models, Tribal Consultation, etc.)
+Identify existing district or school plans and tools that can be utilized when centering equity in prevention, response, and recovery from incidents of outbreaks (e.g., district or school equity plans/stances/lenses/decision tools, Equity Committee or Team protocols, district or school systems for including student voice, existing agreements or community engagement or consultation models, Tribal Consultation1, etc.)

-The state of the s FOUR AGREEMENTS 1.
+FOUR AGREEMENTS 1.
 Stay Engaged 2.
 Experience Discomfort 3.
 Speak Your Truth 4.
 Expect/Accept Non-Closure SIX CONDITIONS 1.
 Focus on Personal, Local, and Immediate 2.
 Isolate Race 3.
 Normalize Social Construction and Multiple Perspectives 4.
 Monitor Agreements, Conditions, and Establish Parameters 5.
 Use a "Working Definition" for Race 6.
-Examine the Presence and Role of "Whiteness" For any policy, program, practice or decision, consider the following questions with the District mission and vision?
+Examine the Presence and Role of "Whiteness" For any policy, program, practice or decision, consider the following questions How does this decision align with the District mission and vision?
 Who does this decision affect positively?
-Who does this decision affect What are the unintended consequences of this decision?
+Who does this decision affect negatively?
+How might this ignore or worsen existing disparities?
+What are the unintended consequences of this decision?
 How will those being affected by the decision be included in the process?
 What other possibilities were explored?
 How will this decision/outcome be sustainable?